thenewdarling/Spellbook/Classes/Fighter.md

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 # Arcane Archer
 *An Arcane Archer studies a unique elven method of archery that weaves magic into attacks to produce supernatural effects.
 Arcane Archers are some of their most elite warriors among the elves.
 They stand watch over the fringes of elven domains, keeping a keen eye out for trespassers and using magic-infused arrows to defeat monsters and invaders before they can reach elven settlements.
-Over the centuries, the methods of these elf archers have been learned by members of other races who can also balance arcane aptitude with archery.*
+Over the centuries, the methods of these elf archers have been learned by members of other [[Races]] who can also balance arcane aptitude with archery.*
 *source: [[Xanathar's Guide to Everything]]*

 3rd level -- [[Arcane Archer Lore]], [[Arcane Shot]]